 Jennifer Thorogood, OAA MRAIC received her professional M. Arch degree from McGill University in 2009.
 Prior to her education in architecture, she studied fine arts at the University of Western Ontario in London.
 Her current practice focuses on three avenues of production; architectural work, installation, and material and product research.
-Jennifer is a partner and senior designer at T B A. She currently runs the research and development work at the office.
+Jennifer is a partner and senior designer at T B A. She currently teaches design studio at McGill University’s School of Architecture.

 Past and present designers and collaborators:

-Nicolas Abou-Kasm, Rami Abou-Khalil, Hamza Alhbian, Matthew Belaen, Justin Boulanger, Nick Cabelli, Andrew Chau, Justine Chibuk, Cameron Cummings, Michael Fohring, Mikaèle Fol, Naomi Frangos, Luke Havekes, Pascale Julien, Louis-Charles Lasnier, Maxime Lefebvre, Julia Manaças, François-Matthieu Mariaud de Serre, Benjamin Rankin, Jean-Marc Renaud, Tara Selvaraj, Elliott Sturtevant, Roland Ulfig
+Nicolas Abou-Kasm, Rami Abou-Khalil, Hamza Alhbian, Matthew Belaen, Justin Boulanger, Nick Cabelli, Andrew Chau, Justine Chibuk, Cameron Cummings, Romy Desgroseilliers, Michael Fohring, Mikaèle Fol, Naomi Frangos, Luke Havekes, Pascale Julien, Louis-Charles Lasnier, Maxime Lefebvre, Julia Manaças, François-Matthieu Mariaud de Serre, Lucas Ouellet, Benjamin Rankin, Jean-Marc Renaud, Tara Selvaraj, Elliott Sturtevant, Roland Ulfig

 Unless indicated otherwise all images by TBA.
 Portrait of Philip Johnson by David Bailey, background 21 photos by Anna & Bernhard Blume @ Hamburger Bahnhof, Raymond-Lévesque Library photo by Marc Cramer.